 One of the most important things you can do for your blog, whether it’s brand new or you’ve been working away at it for years, is SEO, or search engine optimization.
 I know, SEO is probably that thing you always promise yourself you’ll learn, but never find the time to actually do.
 It looks and sounds scary but we are here to reassure you that it is not.
 In fact, SEO is just technique, procedure and strategy – it certainly is not magic and it cannot be ignored.
 Easy on-page SEO strategy truths:

-- Gemma has enjoyed a 381% increase in organic search engine traffic since implementing our SEO strategies
+- Gemma had a 381% increase in organic search engine traffic within 6 months of implementing our SEO strategies

 But you already know that you need to take SEO seriously if you want to really get somewhere with your blog.
 Now, all you need to do is learn how to speak Google’s language.